wsmigaj/Cameleon/README.md

 ![First page of the album](/doc/images/album.png)

-You can zoom in and out using the *View | Zoom in/Zoom out* menu items or pressing the `Ctrl` button, placing the mouse pointer on one of the displayed images and scrolling the wheel up or down.
+You can zoom in and out using the *View | Zoom In/Zoom Out* menu items or pressing the `Ctrl` button, placing the mouse pointer on one of the displayed images and scrolling the wheel up or down.
 All images will be zoomed and scrolled together:

 ![Zoom](/doc/images/zoom.png)